GhatgeRitesh/Spring-security-Module/README.md

   * = Day of Month (Every Day of the month)
   * = month (Every month)
   ? = Day of the week  (any day of the week)

+# ** for the above execution spring will start with single thread execution only
+If want to execute these tasks concurrently :

+1. specify the thread Scheduler configurations

+Syntax:

+@Configuration
+public class threadSchedularConfiguration{

+   @Bean
+   public TaskScheduler taskScheduler(){

+      ThreadPoolTaskScheduler taskscheduler = new ThreadPoolTaskSchduler();
+      taskscheduler.setPoolSize(10);
+      taskscheduler.setThreadName("Scheduled-Task-");
+      return taskscheduler;
+   }
+}